 Appearances count.
 But universities, presidential candidates and businesses have all demonstrated a lack of awareness about good public relations.
-Given their significant status, we would expect them to exhibit world-class PR expertise in their crises.

 Consider these examples: